Back to Ion Analysers page | Back to Electrodes page

 The main disadvantage of these methods is that it is necessary to mix together accurately measured volumes of standard and sample, and they involve more complex calculations than simple direct potentiometry.
 This makes them a more skilled and time-consuming procedure and they have traditionally been less popular with most ISE users.
 It must be noted, however, that these analyses can now be made much more easily and quickly using the ELIT ISE/pH Ion Analyser (2-channel computer interface) software to calculate a suitable volume and concentration for the standard, measure the electrode potentials, and calculate the results - and by using automatic syringe pipettes to dispense the measured volumes.

 The Standard Addition (also known as "Known Addition") method is the most common and involves adding a small volume of a concentrated standard (e.g. 2, 5 or 10 ml) to a much larger volume of sample (e.g. 25, 50 or 100 ml).
 The voltage is first measured in the pristine sample.
 Then the standard is added, the solutions are mixed well, a second reading is taken and the software calculates the concentration of the sample.
+The main limitation to the Standard Addition method is that it requires relatively large volumes of sample (at least 20ml, preferably 100).

+The Sample Addition method is used in exactly the same way as Standard Addition, except that a small volume of sample is added to a larger volume of standard.
 This method is most useful when only small amounts of sample are available, or for samples with relatively high concentration (generally needs to be above about 100ppm for method to work well), or those with a complex matrix.
 In the latter case it is important to achieve a sufficient dilution of the sample matrix so that it does not significantly alter the ionic strength of the standard and it may be beneficial to dilute the sample first before adding it to the standard; but care must be taken to ensure that the concentration of the measured ion is still sufficient to cause a detectable change in the mV reading in the pure standard.
-This requirement is the reason why, in most cases, this method is not suitable for samples with less than about 100ppm.

 Basis of Calculations